openhab/org.openhab.binding.zwave/doc/qubino/zmnhia_0_0.md

 ### Parameter 45: Antifreeze

 Antifreeze function Temperature
-Set value means at which temperature the device will be turned on even if the thermostat was manually set to off.
-Parameter can be set from 0 to 255 where 0 to 127 means from 0.0 °C to 12.7 °C and from 128 to 254 means from - 0.1 °C to -12.6 °C.
+<p&gtSet value means at which temperature the device will be turned on even if the thermostat was manually set to off.
+Parameter can be set from 0 to 255 where 0 to 127 means from 0.0 °C to 12.7 °C and from 128 to 254 means from - 0.1 °C to -12.6 °C.</p&gt <p&gtAvailable configuration parameters</p&gt <p&gtdefault value 50 (5,0 °C)</p&gt <p&gt255 – Antifreeze functionality disabled</p&gt

-Available configuration parameters

-default value 50 (5,0 °C)

-255 – Antifreeze functionality disabled
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```5```.